lilyamirabatrisya/lilyamirabatrisya/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is Lily Amira Batrisya
 ============================================================================================================================================

-Bachelor's student in Universiti Teknologi Malaysia
+Bachelor student in Universiti Teknologi Malaysia
 ---------------------------------------------------

 I am a first year student (2025/26) in Universiti Teknologi Malaysia majoring in Computer Science (Network and Computer Security).
 I have always be an enthusiast when it comes to learning programming languages.
 I dreamed to be a professional in this course and I will ensure the dream becomes a reality.